Top 10 Job Search sites

 2015.
 Job site Glassdoor raises $70 million from Google and others

-Glassdoor, the US most popular job site known for its anonymous employee reviews, has raised $70 million in funding to continue building out job search and recruiting tools for employees and employers.
-The latest round of funding was led by Tiger Global and Google Capital, Google's growth fund.
-Glassdoor was founded in 2007 and gained attention for its database of anonymous (and seemingly candid) employee reviews and company ratings.
-It has also developed a job search engine, recruiting tools for employees - which will likely be its key to growing revenue - and more recently invested in adapting its website and app for markets abroad.
+Glassdoor, the renowned US job site renowned for its anonymous employee reviews, has secured $70 million in funding to further enhance its job search and recruitment tools for both employees and employers.
+The latest funding round was led by Tiger Global and Google Capital, the growth fund of Google.
+Established in 2007, Glassdoor gained prominence through its extensive collection of anonymous (and seemingly candid) employee reviews and company ratings.
+Additionally, it has developed a job search engine and recruitment tools for employees, which are expected to contribute significantly to its revenue growth.
+Furthermore, Glassdoor has recently invested in optimizing its website and app for international markets.

 2014.
 Job search site Monster partners with Twitter